 A team of researchers at the University of Surrey showcased strategies that could aid in resolving conflicts between morality and the rule of law.

-In such cases, a judge decides whether the law’s requirements outweigh the principles of morality, in which some judicial actors in those capacities lack a balance to meet both legal and moral demands.
+In such cases, a judge decides whether the law’s requirements outweigh the principles of morality, in which some judicial actors in those capacities lack the balance to meet both legal and moral demands.

 “We must start to challenge the notion that judges can never do anything but apply the law in mechanical fashion.
 Often, with some creativity, judges can find options that are both legally acceptable and that needn’t sacrifice deeply held moral commitments,” said one author of the study, in an academic news release.